Geelong Pubs Pubs Near Geelong Train Station

 Pubs Near Geelong Train Station

-Four pubs within a fifteen-minute walk of Geelong Station — for V/Line visitors stepping off the Melbourne train, interstate travellers, GPAC show-goers, and Cats supporters walking to GMHBA Stadium.
+Fifteen pubs reachable on foot from Geelong Station — for V/Line visitors stepping off the Melbourne train, interstate travellers, GPAC show-goers, and Cats supporters walking to GMHBA Stadium.
+The CBD core sits within a ten-minute walk; Barwon Club is fifteen south across the river; the Pakington Street terraces are a longer twenty-three to thirty minute stretch west.
+Four anchor picks get the detailed treatment; the at-a-glance table maps the full walking radius.
 Walking times, opening hours, and a last-train-back note so the day works without a car.

 Geelong Station sits at the corner of Brougham and Mercer streets, two minutes' walk from the centre of the CBD.
 The V/Line trip from Southern Cross runs around an hour, the trains run frequently from early morning to late evening, and the last service back to Melbourne typically leaves well after 10pm — so a Geelong day-trip from Melbourne is genuinely doable without a car.
-The CBD is small enough that almost every venue worth visiting on a one-day trip is within a fifteen-minute walk of the station.
+The CBD core is small enough that almost every CBD venue worth visiting on a one-day trip is within a ten-minute walk of the station; the South Geelong and Pakington Street stretches add another fifteen to thirty minutes for visitors who want to range further.

-Four pubs anchor the station-walking radius.
+Four pubs anchor the station-walking radius and get the detailed treatment below.
 Malt Shovel Taphouse on Bellerine Street is the closest — two minutes from the platform, the natural first stop.
 Elephant & Castle on McKillop Street is five minutes south-west, the heritage CBD bistro pub.
 National Hotel on Moorabool Street is seven minutes south, the three-level heritage venue with the rooftop bar and Friday/Saturday live music.
 Barwon Club Hotel on south Moorabool is fifteen minutes south across the river — a stretch but the closest pub to GMHBA Stadium for a Cats home-game day.

 Plan around the last V/Line.
 The final service back to Southern Cross typically leaves around 11pm on weekdays and 11:30pm on Saturdays — confirm the exact departure on the V/Line website before drinks start, because being mistaken about the last train means a $200 rideshare back to Melbourne or a Geelong hotel night that wasn't planned.
 National Hotel and Malt Shovel both run late-Friday and late-Saturday hours through the V/Line return window; Elephant & Castle finishes at midnight on Friday and Saturday so a 10:30pm departure works comfortably.